Avnish-IT/PREPROCESSING-IN-NLP/README.md

 # PREPROCESSING-IN-NLP
-This particular project gives a basic idea of text preprocessing.In this project the three steps i.e. Stop word removal, Stemming and Lemmatization are demonstrated and their CSV file operations are performed
+This particular project gives a basic idea of text preprocessing.In this project the three steps i.e. Stop word removal, Stemming and Lemmatization are demonstrated and their CSV file operations are performed.
+The application is made using the tkinter library in Python.
+There are various libraries which are importeed for preprocessing the data.
+One of the major library is Pandas.